Azure-Samples/ms-identity-javascript-angular-tutorial/7-AdvancedScenarios/1-call-api-obo/README.md

 ## Overview

 This sample demonstrates an Angular single-page application which lets a user authenticate and obtain an access token to call an ASP.NET Core web API, protected by [Azure Active Directory (Azure AD)](https://azure.microsoft.com/services/active-directory/).
-The web API then calls the [Microsoft Graph API](https://developer.microsoft.com/graph) using the [on-behalf-of flow](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow).
+The web API then calls the [Microsoft Graph API](https://developer.microsoft.com/graph) using the [OAuth 2.0 on-behalf-of flow](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow).
 The web API's call to Microsoft Graph is made using the [Microsoft Graph SDK](https://docs.microsoft.com/graph/sdks/sdks-overview).

 ## Scenario